Prafful-Mali/edulance-docs/docs/functional.md

 2. **Email Verification:** Upon registration, users must verify their email before accessing the platform.
 3. **Role-Based Access:** Admins have elevated permissions to manage users, skills, and posts.
 4. **Post Creation:** Authenticated users can create posts for hackathons or group projects.
-5. **Skill Management:** Admins can create and manage skills used in posts.
-6. **Application Submission:** Authenticated users can apply to open posts before deadlines.
+5. **Application Submission:** Authenticated users can apply to open posts before deadlines.
-7. **Deadline Validation:** The system should automatically prevent applications after the last date.
+6. **Deadline Validation:** The system should automatically prevent applications after the last date.

 ---